-How can I get a discount off of my registration fee?
+How can I get a discount on my registration fee?

-Register two people from your organization for the full conference and receive a $50 discount against every additional full registration.
+Sign up or renew 4 membership from your organization for the full conference and receive a discount.
 All discounts are subject to verification by staff.
 Discounts cannot be combined.
-No discounts or honorariums are offered on single day registration.
+Student memberships do not get additional discounts.
+Read more about the annual membership program.

 Can I change my registration?

 You can add or remove items from your registration order prior to checking out by entering your order number and email on the online form.
 If you have checked out and wish to add items such as a workshop please create a new order.
 If you have alterations that need to be made to a completed order please email firstname.lastname@example.org with details; an administration fee may apply.

 I can no longer attend the conference, what should I do?

 Registrations may be refundable with fees.
 Please contact email@example.com.
 Registration may be transferred at any time before the conference, with advance notice.